A new practical framework for the stability analysis of perturbed saddle-point problems and applications: Introduction

 Designing and analyzing discretizations and solvers for SPPs require a careful study of the mapping properties of the underlying operators.
 Of particular interest are their continuity and stability, which not only guarantee the well-posedness of (continuous and discrete) mathematical models but also provide the basis for error estimates and a convergence analysis of iterative methods and preconditioners, see, e.g.~\cite{LoghinWathen2004analysis,ElmanSilvesterWathen2005finite,mardal2011preconditioning,Boffi2013mixed}, for a review see also~\cite{BenziGolubLiesen2005numerical}.

 Saddle-point problems/systems are of a two-by-two block form and characterized by an operator/matrix of the form

-where $A$ and $C$ denote positive semidefinite operators/matrices and $B^T$ the adjoint/transpose of an operator/matrix $B$.
+where $A$ and $C$ denote positive semidefinite operators/matrices and $B_1^T$ the adjoint/transpose of an operator/matrix $B_1$.
 We consider the symmetric case in this paper where $A^T=A$, $C^T=C$, and $B_1=B_2=B$.
 Problems in which $C \neq 0$ are often referred to as {\it perturbed saddle-point problems}.

-They are in the focus of this paper.
+In~\cite{Zulehner2011nonstandard} a technique has been proposed to determine norms for parameter-dependent SPPs providing necessary and sufficient conditions for their well-posedness and leading to robust estimates of the solution in terms of the data.
+A drawback of this approach, however, is that these conditions are often hard to verify in practice as the operators inducing the norms are defined only implicitly.

 More general SPPs in which $A$ (and $C$) are allowed to be nonsymmetric and $B_1\neq B_2$ have also been studied by many authors, see, e.g.,~\cite{Nicolaides1982existence,Brezzi1991mixed,Boffi2013mixed}, and the references therein.
 Their analysis, in general is more complicated and is mostly done following the {\it monolithic} approach, i.e., imposing conditions on $\mathcal{A}$ rather than on $A$, $B_1$, $B_2$, and $C$ separately.